What is Temporomandibular Joint Disorder (TMD)?

 When Is TENS Treatment Needed?

 TENS treatment is necessary when TMJ is affecting you everyday.
-It is not intended for people who have only some pain or jaw cracking every now and then.
 TENS treatment work best when your TMJ is seriously affecting your concentration and mood.
 It’s also used for more serious conditions related to TMJ such as jaw locking.

 Schedule a Consultation